 Former Cy Young Award winner Frank Viola signs with the Red Sox as a free agent.
 The southpaw, who will injure his arm and undergo 'Tommy John' surgery while in Boston, will post a 25-21 record during his three seasons with the team.

-Due to a conflict with the major league schedule, the annual Hall of Fame game, which has been held the day after new members are inducted since its inception, will now take place on a different weekend.
+Due to a conflict with the major league schedule, the annual Hall of Fame game, which has been held the day after new members are inducted since 1940, will now take place on a different weekend.
 This year's contest between the Phillies and Devil Rays will be played on June 16, five weeks prior to the July 27 induction ceremonies at Cooperstown.